determined-ai/determined/CONTRIBUTING.md

 ### Setting up

-Determined can be developed and run on both Linux and macOS (Linux is strongly recommended for production deployments).
-Determined has been tested with Ubuntu 16.04 LTS, Ubuntu 18.04 LTS, Arch Linux, CentOS 7, and macOS.
+Determined can be developed and run on Linux.
+Determined has been tested with Ubuntu 16.04 LTS, Ubuntu 18.04 LTS, Arch Linux, CentOS 7.
 Ubuntu is recommended; on AWS, a good AMI to use is a recent version of "Deep Learning Base AMI (Ubuntu)".

 Start by cloning the Determined repository: